FDA/open.fda.gov/drug/event/reference/index.md

 - **Header:** General information about the adverse event
 - **Patient Information:** Details on the patient who experienced the event, such as age, weight, sex, etc.
 - **Drugs:** Information on the drugs taken while the event was experienced
-- **Ractions:** Information on the reactions experienced by the patient
+- **Reactions:** Information on the reactions experienced by the patient

 ## Field-by-field reference